dcbriccetti/RoomHelper-3000/README.md

 - Allow pre-loading poll questions
     - Paste them in, in some special format?
 - Show how much time remains in the period
+- Direct messages

+Bugs:

+- Can put arbitrary HTML in the chat

 ![Screen shot](screen1-large.png)